 Syd Barrett, “Love You” – The Madcap Laughs

-This jazzy Syd Barrett tune derives from the eccentric popmaster’s first solo album following his forced retirement from the band he founded, Pink Floyd.
+This jazzy Syd Barrett tune derives from the eccentric pop master’s first solo album following his forced retirement from the band he founded, Pink Floyd.
 By 1970, Syd had become increasingly difficult to work with, due to his growing detachment from reality and the rising inability to communicate with him on any constructive level.
 If you’re just staring at the walls, take the time to check out The Madcap Laughs and you are certain to be more, um, confused.

-“Love You” has been relatively scarce since 1994, although a few versions are quite notable.
+“Love You” has been relatively scarce since 1995, although a few versions are memorable.
 The offering on 7/5/97 in Como, Italy, emerged from a vacuum solo that marked an unusual end to “Harry Hood.”
-On 12/31/99 during The Show at Big Cypress, an exhilarated but tired Fishman busted out the vacuum a little before dawn, and noted the occasion by introducing the band as “Phish 2000!”
+On 12/31/99 during at Big Cypress, an exhilarated but tired Fishman busted out the vacuum a little before dawn, and noted the occasion by introducing the band as “Phish 2000!”
 Having not performed the tune in a little over three years, on 12/28/03 Fish had some difficulty recalling the lyrics, but rescued the moment with a hysterical improvisation: “I can’t remember the words now / I can’t remember the words / And it really doesn’t matter 'cause I can’t sing either / So who gives a fuck, it’s time for the vacuum cleaner.”
 The last pre-breakup version, 4/16/04 in Las Vegas, was notable for the lack of a vacuum that Fishman replaced with "the sonic dress," an outfit that was apparently woven from cassette tape that produces noise when touched with special gloves.
 Typical.